 - Valentines day statistics show that 51% of Americans wouldn’t mind going on a first date on this holiday.

-Valentine’s Day of 2021 will be extraordinary due to the pandemic measures and travel limitations.
+Valentine’s Day of 2022 might not be as magical as it could, due to the pandemic measures and travel limitations.
 Still — nothing can cancel love, and that is why we give you some general info on this holiday to prepare accordingly.

 1. 55% of people planned to celebrate Valentine’s Day, according to Valentine’s day trends in 2020.